nu-c3lab/mim-analytics-dataset/README.md

 ### Requirements

-This repository requires Python 3 and the Num_Parse library.
+This repository requires Python 3.
 You can install necessary libraries using the `requirements.txt` file in this repository:

 ```commandline